-A. Date: Three lines of evidence indicate that First Kings and even most of Second Kings were written before the Babylonian Captivity (586 BC).
+A. Date: Three lines of evidence indicate that First Kings and most of Second Kings were written before the Babylonian Captivity (586 BC).
 The ark still resided in Solomon's temple (1 Kings 8:8), Israel was still in rebellion against Judah (1 Kings 12:19), and Samaria's idolatry persisted even after its resettlement (2 Kings 17:34, 41).
-However, the final two chapters of Second Kings record up to 26 years after this captivity and may have been recorded by a Jewish captive in Babylon or by Jeremiah himself, who would have been at least 84 years old.
+However, the final two chapters of Second Kings record up to 26 years after this captivity.
+They may have been recorded by a Jewish captive in Babylon or by Jeremiah himself, who would have been at least 84 years old.

-First Kings covers a period of history totaling 120 years, beginning in 971 BC with the inauguration of Solomon and ending in 852 BC near the end of Ahaziah's reign.
+First Kings covers a period of history totaling 120 years, beginning in 971 BC with Solomon's inauguration and ending in 852 BC near the end of Ahaziah's reign.
 The year 931 BC marks the most significant date when Solomon's kingdom split into the northern nation of Israel and the southern kingdom of Judah after his death.

-Second Kings picks up at 852 BC and traces the account through the falls of Samaria (722 BC) and Jerusalem (586 BC) until the release of Jehoiachin in Babylon in 560 BC-a period of over 293 years.
+Second Kings picks up at 852 BC and traces the account through the fall of Samaria (722 BC) and Jerusalem (586 BC) until the release of Jehoiachin in Babylon in 560 BC-over 293 years.

-- B. Recipients: The Book of Kings was written to the remaining kingdom of Judah before (1 Kings 1-2 Kings 23) and after (2 Kings 24-25) its own exile in Babylon. - C. Occasion: Jeremiah's prophecy and Lamentations record his eyewitness account of Babylon's siege and destruction of Jerusalem for the nation's sins.
-In addition to his own prophetic word, the Holy Spirit moved him to record an historical compilation to give the context and justification for God's judgments on these two nations.
-The leaders and the people sinned through ungodliness and idolatry, and, true to the curses of Deuteronomy 28, God gave them the consequences of their disobedience.
-Therefore, the purpose of the record is to show how the welfare of Israel and Judah depended upon the faithfulness of the king and people to the covenant of Moses to teach the exiles to learn from the past mistakes of their ancestors.
-In large part this purpose was accomplished in history as Israel has not since the Captivity had a problem with idolatry.
+- B. Recipients: The Book of Kings was written to the remaining kingdom of Judah before (1 Kings 1-2 Kings 23) and after (2 Kings 24-25) its exile in Babylon. - C. Occasion: Jeremiah's prophecy and Lamentations record his eyewitness account of Babylon's siege and destruction of Jerusalem for the nation's sins.
+In addition to his prophetic word, the Holy Spirit moved him to record a historical compilation to give the context and justification for God's judgments on these two nations.
+The leaders and the people sinned through ungodliness and idolatry, and God gave them the consequences of their disobedience, faithful to the curses of Deuteronomy 28.
+Therefore, the purpose of the record is to show how the welfare of Israel and Judah depended upon the king's and people's faithfulness to the covenant of Moses, to teach the exiles to learn from the past mistakes of their ancestors.
+In large part, this purpose was accomplished in history as Israel has not, since the Captivity, had a problem with idolatry.